yodertv/Reminders/doc/README.md

 - All deployment knowledge is in make.js and build_props_files.

 #Dependancies:
-- Client depends on bootstrap, angular, and jquery.
+- Client depends on glyphicons, bootstrap, angular, and jquery.
 - Server depends on express, passport, http, and mongojs.
-- DB depends on MongoLab for production and local mongodb for dev.
+- DB depends on MongoLab and modulus for production and local mongodb for dev.

 #Backlog:
 - Dynamically provision new users.
 This is hard in the cloud.
 Need a level of service that allows creation of new DBs.
-- Display helpful message on empty todo or history lists.
 - Rename default collection "todo" to "today".
 - Add unit testing.
 - Consider making the build manifest in JSON notation rather than string.